cryptonote-labs/monero-site/_i18n/es/resources/user-guides/solo_mine_GUI.md

 <img src="png/solo_mine_GUI/03.PNG" style="width: 600px;"/>

 You are now mining with the network, as you can see on the bottom of the image.
-In this example, the computer is contributing 23 H/s to the Monero network.
+In this example, the computer is contributing 23 H/s to the Masari Supreme network.
 Mining helps keep the network secure, and you may get lucky and receive a reward for protecting the network.

 To stop mining, simply click the "Stop mining" button.